padi-dev-lanhk/visa247/bancu/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 1. Title of the widget
 2. Number of listed posts
 3. Open post links in new windows
-4. Random order of posts
+4. Different options for post order and sorting
 5. Hide current post in list
 6. Show only sticky posts
 7. Hide sticky posts
 8. Keep sticky posts on top of the list if not hidden
 9. Hide post title
 10. Maximum length of post title
-11. Show post author
+11. Show post author name
+12. Label for the author names
-12. Show post categories
+13. Show post categories
-13. Show post category names as links to their archives
+14. Show post category names as links to their archives
-14. Label for categories
+15. Label for the categories
-15. Show post date
+16. Show post date
-16. Show post excerpt
+17. Show post excerpt
-17. Show number of comments
+18. Show number of comments
-18. Excerpt length
+19. Excerpt length
-19. Signs after excerpt
+20. Signs after excerpt
-20. Ignore post excerpt field as excerpt source (builds excerpts only from the post content)
+21. Ignore post excerpt field as excerpt source (builds excerpts only from the post content)
-21. Ignore post content as excerpt source (builds excerpts only from the excerpt fields)
+22. Ignore post content as excerpt source (builds excerpts only from the excerpt fields)
-22. Show posts of selected categories (or of all categories)
+23. Show posts of selected categories (or of all categories)
-23. Show post thumbnail (featured image)
+24. Show post thumbnail (featured image)
-24. Registered thumbnail dimensions
+25. Registered thumbnail dimensions
-25. Thumbnail width in px
+26. Thumbnail width in px
-26. Thumbnail height in px
+27. Thumbnail height in px
-27. Keep aspect ratio of thumbnails
+28. Keep aspect ratio of thumbnails
-28. Try to take the first post image as thumbnail
+29. Try to take the first post image as thumbnail
-29. Only use the first post image as thumbnail
+30. Only use the first post image as thumbnail
-30. Use default thumbnail if no thumbnail is available
+31. Use default thumbnail if no thumbnail is available
-31. Always use the default thumbnail
+32. Always use the default thumbnail
-32. Default thumbnail URL
+33. Default thumbnail URL
+34. Alternative text of the default thumbnail
+35. Omit all alternative texts of the thumbnails for a better accessibility
-33. Print slugs of post categories in class attribute of LI elements
+36. Print slugs of post categories in class attribute of LI elements
-34. Print inline CSS instead of creating a CSS file
+37. Print inline CSS instead of creating a CSS file
-35. No CSS generation at all
+38. No CSS generation at all

-= Much more options available in the Pro version =

-If you want to build your special posts lists with additional options for layout, informations about each post and embedding via shortcode [take a look at the plugin Ultimate Post List Pro](https://shop.stehle-internet.de/downloads/ultimate-post-list-pro/).

 = Useful hints for developers: Supported Hooks =

 The plugin considers the output of actions hooked on:

-1. widget_title
+1. `rpwwt_widget_posts_args`
+	* **passed argument:** the query arguments as an array
+	* **expected return value:** an array of query arguments
-2. rpwwt_widget_posts_args
+2. `widget_title`
-3. rpwwt_the_excerpt (for manual excerpts only)
-4. the_excerpt (for all excerpts, is also applied after 'rpwwt_the_excerpt')
+	* **passed arguments:**
+		1. the widget title as a string
+		2. the widget settings as an array
+		3. the widget base ID as a string
+	* **expected return value:** a string
+3. `rpwwt_excerpt_length`
+	* **passed argument:** the maximum number of characters of the post excerpt as an integer
+	* **expected return value:** an integer
+4. `rpwwt_excerpt_more`
+	* **passed argument:** the string to append after the post excerpt
+	* **expected return value:** a string
-5. rpwwt_excerpt_more
+5. `rpwwt_the_excerpt`
+	* **passed arguments:**
+		1. the content of the post excerpt field as a string
+		2. the post object
+	* **expected return value:** a string
-6. rpwwt_excerpt_length
+6. `the_excerpt`
+	* **passed argument:** the post escerpt as a string
+	* **expected return value:** a string
-7. rpwwt_list_cats
+7. `rpwwt_categories`
+	* **passed argument:** the category list of each post as a string
+	* **expected return value:** a string
+8. `rpwwt_list_cats`
+	* **passed arguments:**
+		1. the category name as a string
+		2. the category as an array
+	* **expected return value:** a string

 = Useful hints for developers: Available CSS Selectors =

 To design the list and its items you can use these CSS selectors:

-The elements which contain the posts lists:
-`.rpwwt-widget`

-The lists which contain the list items:
-`.rpwwt-widget ul`

-All list items in the lists:
-`.rpwwt-widget ul li`

-All list items of sticky posts in the lists:
-`.rpwwt-widget ul li.rpwwt-sticky`

-All links in the lists; every link contains the image and the post title:
-`.rpwwt-widget ul li a`

-All images in the lists (use that to set the margins around images):
-`.rpwwt-widget ul li a img`

-All post titles in the lists:
-`.rpwwt-widget ul li a span.rpwwt-post-title`

-All post author in the lists:
-`.rpwwt-widget ul li div.rpwwt-post-author`

-All post categories in the lists:
-`.rpwwt-widget ul li div.rpwwt-post-categories`

-All post dates in the lists:
-`.rpwwt-widget ul li div.rpwwt-post-date`

-All post excerpts in the lists:
-`.rpwwt-widget ul li div.rpwwt-post-excerpt`

-All numbers of comments in the lists:
+`.rpwwt-widget`: the element which contains the post list `.rpwwt-widget ul`: the list which contains the list items `.rpwwt-widget ul li`: the list item in the list `.rpwwt-widget ul li.rpwwt-sticky`: the list item of a sticky post `.rpwwt-widget ul li a`: link in the list `.rpwwt-widget ul li a img`: linked image `.rpwwt-widget ul li a span.rpwwt-post-title`: the post title `.rpwwt-widget ul li div.rpwwt-post-author`: the post author `.rpwwt-widget ul li div.rpwwt-post-categories`: the post category list `.rpwwt-widget ul li div.rpwwt-post-date`: the post date `.rpwwt-widget ul li div.rpwwt-post-excerpt`: the post excerpt `.rpwwt-widget ul li div.rpwwt-post-excerpt .rpwwt-post-excerpt-more`: the "more" text following the excerpt.
-`.rpwwt-widget ul li div.rpwwt-post-comments-number`
+`.rpwwt-widget ul li div.rpwwt-post-comments-number`: the number of comments

 = Languages =

-The user interface is available in
+The user interface is available in several languages.

-* Arabic (العربية), kindly drawn up by [Shadi AlZard](https://profiles.wordpress.org/salzard)
-* English
-* German (Deutsch)
-* Greek (Ελληνικά), kindly drawn up by Kostas Arvanitidis
-* Japanese (日本語), kindly drawn up by [Kazuyuki Kumai](https://wordpress.org/support/users/kazuyk/)
-* Persian (فارسی), kindly drawn up by [Sajjad Panahi](https://profiles.wordpress.org/asreelm)
-* Polish (Polski), kindly drawn up by [Marcin Mikolajczyk](https://profiles.wordpress.org/marcinmik)
-* Russian (ру́сский), kindly drawn up by [dmitriynn](https://profiles.wordpress.org/dmitriynn)
-* Turkish (Türkçe), kindly drawn up by [Mehmet HAKAN](https://profiles.wordpress.org/memomelo)
+Starting from version 7.1.0 the handling for translations are moved to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
+Please help to translate into more languages or you can re-work on the current translations, if you think it's needed.

-Further translations are welcome.
-If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).
+If you have done your translation please leave a comment in the [plugin's support forum](https://wordpress.org/support/plugin/recent-posts-widget-with-thumbnails).
+I'll take care of the review and approval.

 == Installation ==